-We are eager to ensure that our use of computers in school puts our children in a strong position for their future in a rapidly changing technology world.
+We are eager to ensure that our use of computers and tablets in school puts our children in a strong position for their future in a rapidly changing technology world.

 We have interactive whiteboards projectors in every classroom, and teachers regularly use these for many aspects of their teaching.
-They are also used by children as interactive tools for learning, as a range of good quality applications are available for class use using this technology.
-Across the school there is a good bank of laptops and recently purchased a class set of ipads with a few remaining PCs.
-All these have access to our core server and full internet through our whole school wireless network, and the laptops therefore allow flexible working in classrooms and around the whole school building.
+They are also used by children as interactive tools for learning, as a range of good quality applications are available for class use.
+Across the school there is a good bank of laptops and tablets.
+The laptops have access to our core server and all technology has full internet through our whole school wireless network.
+Therefore the available technology allows flexible working in classrooms and around the whole school building.

 Welcome to our new website